Leadership and Innovation Award in Community and Restorative Justice

-The National Conference on Restorative Justice will honor a recipient biannually for leadership in restorative and/or community justice.
+The National Association on Community and Restorative Justice will periodicly hone a recipient at its biannual conference for leadership in restorative and/or community justice.
 The award shall recognize individuals, groups or organizations that have demonstrated extraordinary leadership in the fields of restorative and community justice.

 The award shall recognize individuals/groups/organizations for exemplary leadership in restorative and/or community justice education, research and/or practice.
 The nominee(s):